saikarthikeyac/stock-analysis/README.md

 A real-time stock market analysis system that predicts stock price movements using financial news sentiment and machine learning.

+This project covers the entire data workflow: automated news collection and sentiment scoring feed into a Redis-based producer/consumer queue, which drives a predictive model trained with feature engineering and Random Forest.
+Stock price data is fetched in real time via yfinance and stored alongside sentiment and predictions in SQLite.
+Results are served through a FastAPI backend and visualized in an interactive Streamlit dashboard.
+Together, these components illustrate end-to-end data analysis, machine learning, and distributed system design in a single cohesive application.

 ## 🏗️ System Architecture

 ```